-The comparison of the Wenz curves with the rms PSDs retrieved by the current sampling period from each station clearly shows some conclusions about their soundscape.
+The comparison of the Wenz curves with the rms PSDs retrieved by the corresponding sampling period from each station clearly shows some indications about their soundscape.
 In general, all stations exhibit high ambient sound levels concentrated on the top (or above) limit of the bibliographic prevailing ambient noise.
 This is partially due to the sampling procedure, which involved shallow deployment (in just 20m water depth) and close to the shore.
-The above induced high levels of benthos, sea surface bubble, and spray and offshore turbulence fluctuations noises.
-Considering the high-frequency components (1-10kHz), the weather conditions were moderate, around sea state 3-4 Beauforts.
+The above induced high levels of benthos, sea surface bubble and spray and offshore turbulence fluctuations noises.
+Considering the high frequency components (1-10kHz), which are quite elevated, they are interpreted in terms of weather conditions which were moderate, around sea state 2-3 Beauforts.
+Due to the shallow deployment of the recording unit, and its proximity (<50m) to the research vessel, wave agitation and water splashing to the hull noises were quite elevated.

-Concerning the middle to low band frequencies (10-1000Hz), PSDs exhibited common distributions between all but stations.
-Those frequencies refer to most of the "industrial" (mechanical) and traffic activities affecting the soundscape (ship/ vessel noise, fish farming, etc).
+Concerning the middle to low band frequencies (10-1000Hz), PSDs exhibited common distributions between all stations.
+Those frequencies refer to most of the "industrial" (mechanical) and traffic noise affecting the soundscape (ship/vessel noise, coastal recreational fishing, fish farming etc).

-The comparison of SPL{rms} histograms between seismic noise, pre-start ambient and post-end ambient recording showed that during the seismic activity the average sound pressure levels of the monitored areas increased about 5dB to 10dB (Strofades and Methoni).
-The differences between the pre-start and post-end ambient noise monitoring periods were not significant.
+The comparison of SPL{rms} histograms between seismic noise, pre-start ambient recording showed that during the seismic activity the average sound pressure levels of the monitored areas increased by 5dB in Strofades and Methoni, 11dB in Zakinthos while there was almost no change in Katakolo and Marathopoli stations.
+The differences in sound pressure levels between the pre-start and post-end ambient noise monitoring periods were significant in Zakinthos, Katakolo and Marathopoli stations.
+This is owed to the concurrent seismic survey that was taking place in SW Crete by ExxonMobil, with the induced seismic impulses increasing the average sound pressure levels in the post-end ambient noise recordings (see Paragraph 3.2.3).